TreeViz/metastyle/design/viz_targets_exercise/targets.md

 ### Recipe
 * show values of categorical variable `trophic_habit`
    * preferred: color-coded blocks
+   * preferred: read column label from the `label` column in the metadata file
 * show values of numeric variable `mass_in_kg`
    * preferred: bar chart
+   * preferred: read column label from the `label` column in the metadata file

 ### Rendering options
-* categorical values in color with key, or as text labels
+* categorical values as text labels (no colors)
-* numeric values in text format, or as bar chart
+* numeric values in text format (no bar chart)

 ### Extra credit
+* use float-overs to reveal metadata `label` and `description`, as described above.

 ### Comments and notes